CLUB HISTORY

 1939, Mar 17 – Streatham News

-The strong Upper Tooting junior section, nurtured by Fielder and Bell, competed regularly in the Surrey County cup challenges of the 1940s and 1950s.
+The strong Upper Tooting B.C. junior section, nurtured by Fielder and Bell, competed regularly in the Surrey County cup challenges of the 1940s and 1950s.
 One notable junior was the fourteen year old June White, later June Timperley, who at age seventeen won the Upper Tooting B.C. club tournament of 1950.
 Timperley won both the All England women’s and mixed doubles titles three times between 1953 and 1959, partnering Iris Rogers (née Cooley) and David Choong of Malaya, respectively.

 Bernard Bell’s 25+ years at Upper Tooting Badminton Club.
 Left: 1938, May 13 – Norwood News.
 Right: 1962, Apr 27 – Streatham News.